ericwq/gskills/response.md

 * in ```HandleStreams()``` goroutine, After ```ReadFrame()``` read the data frame, ```t.handleData()```sends the data frame payload to ```s.handleStream()``` goroutine through the blocked go channel.
 * now ```s.handleStream()``` get the method call parameter, continue the process.

-It deserves another chapter.
+How the two goroutine communicate with each other deserves another chapter.
 Please see [Request parameter](parameters.md) for detail.

 In the following code snippet, the error processing part is folded to avoid distraction.